kaizen-ai/kaizenflow/documentation/general/code_style.md

   - Send the rest to warnings.log
   - At the end of the run, reports "there are warnings in warnings.log"

-## Don't mix real changes with linter changes

-- The linter is in change of reformatting the code according to our conventions and reporting potential problems

-1. We don't commit changes that modify the code together with linter reformatting, unless the linting is applied to the changes we just made
-   - The reason for not mixing real and linter changes is that for a PR or to just read the code it is difficult to understand what really changed vs what was just a cosmetic modification

-2. If you are worried the linter might change your code in a way you don't like, e.g.,
-   - Screwing up some formatting you care about for some reason, or
-   - Suggesting changes that you are worried might introduce bugs you can commit your code and then do a "lint commit" with a message "PartTaskXYZ: Lint"

-- In this way you have a backup state that you can rollback to, if you want

-3. If you run the linter and see that the linter is reformatting / modifying pieces of code you din't change, it means that our team mate forgot to lint their code
-   - `git blame` can figure out the culprit
-   - You can send him / her a ping to remind her to lint, so you don't have to clean after him / her
-   - In this case, the suggested approach is:
-     - Commit your change to a branch / stash
-     - Run the linter by itself on the files that need to be cleaned, without any change
-     - Run the unit tests to make sure nothing is breaking
-     - You can fix lints or just do formatting: it's up to you
-     - You can make this change directly on `master` or do a PR if you want to be extra sure: your call

 # Assertions

 ## Use positional args when asserting